-As a Florida personal injury attorney, I am well aware of the risks backover accidents pose on pedestrians.
+As a Florida pedestrian attorney, I am well aware of the risks backover accidents pose on pedestrians.
 Sadly, 44 percent of back over accidents are children.
 They are more likely to play around vehicles and might be unaware of when to move if a vehicle is backing out.
 They are also harder to see, especially if they are playing in the rear blind spot.

 Another vulnerable population with respect to backover accidents is the elderly.
 Because they often have limited mobility they can sometimes be harder to see.
 They also cannot easily move to avoid a moving vehicle as well as a young adult can.
 Elderly pedestrians are at a higher risk of injury when they are walking through parking lots.
 Because Florida is routinely cited as one of the most dangerous states to be a pedestrian, it is important to pay special attention for elderly pedestrians, especially in parking lots.